Paresh Ganatra: Early life and education

-Paresh Ganatra was born on 19 February 1965 in a Gujarati household in Mumbai, India, where was brought up.
+Paresh Ganatra was born on 19 February 1965 in a Gujarati household in Mumbai, India, where he was brought up.
 He did his schooling from Lions Juhu High School in 1981.
 Thereafter he graduated from Narsee Monjee College of Commerce and Economics in 1986, and joined Management studies at Somaiya College, Mumbai.

 Career

-Participating in theatre while in still college, he started his acting career with Gujarati theatre in the city from 1984 to 1992.
+Participating in theatre while still in college, he started his acting career with Gujarati theatre in the city from 1984 to 1992.
 He made his film debut with a role in Mann in 1999.
 He acted in TV series Ek Mahal Ho Sapnon Ka, a Colonial Cousins music video, TV commercials (including Symphony Air Coolers, Tata Phones, Coffee Bite, LG TV, Nerolac, Dabur and McDonald's), when he reached fame with the 2002 multi-star hit film Aankhen.

 From then on, he has been active in Bollywood.
 He is known for his comic roles in comedic films, including No Entry, Welcome, Money Hai Toh Honey Hai and Delhi Belly amongst others.
 Rowdy Rathore, in which Paresh played a supporting role with Akshay Kumar, became a milestone for him as it succeeded at the box office.
 He worked in the comedy film, Bol Bachchan, starring Ajay Devgn, Abhishek Bachchan, Asin Thottumkal, Prachi Desai and directed by Rohit Shetty.